mihailvpetrov/rpg-spa-teamwork/README.md

-Shinigami RPG is a simpe Node.js SPA application in which
+Shinigami RPG is a simple Node.js SPA application in which